con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > lag na rdo rje stobs po che/ /
 > gsang dbang la ni slar gsungs pa/ /

-With his mellifluous, Brahmā-like voice,
+With his sweet-sounding voice, like that of Brahmā,
-Resounding to the ends of all three worlds,
+Filling all reaches of the triple world,
-Replied as follows to Vajrapāṇi,
+Replied as follows to the lord of secrets,
-The master of secrets, most powerful: (19)
+To Vajrapāṇia, strongest of the strong: (19)

 > sādhu vajradhara śrīmān sādhu te vajrapāṇaye |